Wealth Tax – Impôt sur la fortune immobilière (IFI)

 Non-Residents of France

-If you are a not a French resident, you are only liable for wealth tax on the net value of assets physically situated in France e.g. property.
+If you are not a French resident, you are only liable for wealth tax on the net value of assets physically situated in France e.g. property.
 This means that the value of a ‘second home’ in France would be assessed for wealth tax purposes.
-Cash and financial investments such as shares and Assurance Vie contracts held in France by non-residents are excluded from the calculation of net assets.
-This exception however excludes shares held in an SCI.

-Beyond this general rule your liability will also be determined by the terms of any tax treaty between France and your country of residence.
+Your liability will be determined by the terms of any tax treaty between France and your country of residence.

 How to make a Declaration